-Before the Bell: What every Canadian investor needs to know today
+What every Canadian investor needs to know today

 In metals, gold was higher, putting it on track for its best showing in over a month as the U.S. dollar slid on U.S. economic turmoil.

-Spot gold prices were up nearly 2 per cent for the week.
-Silver prices, meanwhile, were higher Friday and were headed for their strongest week since the middle of last month.
+Spot gold prices were up nearly 2 per cent for the week although off slightly in morning trading Friday.
+Silver prices were higher and were headed for their strongest week since the middle of last month.

 Currencies and bonds